-Johnson & Johnson — a global medical devices, pharmaceutical and consumer goods company — has a detailed diversity-and-inclusion vision that aims “to maximize the global power of diversity and inclusion, to drive superior business results and sustainable competitive advantage.”
-Johnson & Johnson is accomplishing this through employee resource groups, mentoring programs and the incorporation of diversity and inclusion initiatives into the company’s everyday work.
+Johnson & Johnson — a global medical devices, pharmaceutical, and consumer goods company — has a detailed diversity-and-inclusion vision that aims “for every person to use their unique experiences, abilities and backgrounds, together — to spark solutions that create a better, healthier world.”
+Johnson & Johnson is accomplishing this through employee resource groups, diverse hiring, and incorporating diversity and inclusion initiatives into the company’s everyday work.

-For example, Johnson & Johnson makes a point to incorporate diverse voices into its marketing concept meetings.
+For example, Johnson & Johnson makes a point to prioritize ability diversity with resource groups, hiring partnerships and supplier-based initiatives.
 The company is also a founding member of the Unstereotype Alliance, which works to tackle gender imbalance in advertising.

-Mastercard has ranked in the top 10 for diversity for four consecutive years by DiversityInc, as a result of its commitment to several initiatives.
-For example, Mastercard is dedicated to equal pay for equal work; uses technology for social good; and sponsors Girls4Tech, a STEM curriculum that provides mentorships and career support to girls ages 8 to 12.
+Mastercard has ranked in DiversityInc’s top 10 for diversity in nearly all recent years.
+This is due to Mastercard’s commitment to several initiatives.
+For example, Mastercard is dedicated to equal pay for equal work; uses technology for social good; and sponsors Girls4Tech, a STEM curriculum that provides mentorships and career support to girls ages 8 to 16.

-Mastercard also offers practical, direct employee benefits, such as sex reassignment surgery coverage; same-sex domestic partner coverage; and fertility treatment, surrogacy and adoption assistance.
+Mastercard also offers work-life balance initiatives.
+Mastercard’s practical, direct employee benefits include transgender surgery coverage; same-sex domestic partner coverage; and fertility treatment, surrogacy and adoption assistance.